Disclaimer: The partners on Finder's mortgage comparison tables are sorted in alphabetical order.

-The additional complexity means more legal work and higher costs than would normally be associated with a traditional mortgage product.
+The additional complexity of owner financing means more legal work and higher costs than would normally be associated with a traditional mortgage product.

 - Legal fees.
 Both the buyer and the seller need to hire a lawyer.

 - Taxes.
 Property taxes get complicated with seller financing, and likely requires a tax professional.
 The seller may also have to pay capital gains taxes on any interest money they make.

 - Monthly payments.
 The buyer makes monthly payments on the loan.

 - Foreclosure costs.
 If the buyer fails to make payments, the seller needs to foreclose on the home, repair any damage and relist it on the market for sale.